How can you tell if your marketing materials are getting the job done?

 As marketers, we’re no stranger to the importance of measurement.
 It’s a critical component of managing performance, improving results year over year, and optimizing our output to the business.

 While marketing materials may seem like a default “must have”, marketers need to understand clearly which materials are performing, and which are unnecessary.
-Tracking these metrics can lead to a better understanding of resource allocation, and paint a full picture of campaign effectiveness.
+Tracking these key performance indicators can lead to a better understanding of resource allocation, and paint a full picture of campaign effectiveness.

 Here are three metrics that can illustrate the performance of marketing materials: